arcanemachine/hetzner-dns-tools/README.md

               search_all_zones=True)
 ```

-To delete the first returned A record with a value of `1.2.3.4` and a TTL of `57600` by using a zone (ie. domain) name as a lookup:
+To delete the first returned A record with a value of `1.2.3.4` by using a zone (ie. domain) name as a lookup:

 ```
 from hetzner_dns_tools.record_delete import record_delete